ClouDesire/docusaurus/docs/modules-public-tenants.md

 HashiCorp](https://www.vaultproject.io/) instance integrated into the Cloudesire platform.

-Overnight, the `costs-collector` module harvest from the cloud providers billing API the latest costs associated for each active tenant.
-Since the costs on billing API are made available without a timing guarantee, the daily harvesting is actually performed on a moving window of multiple days, refreshing existing billing data with the most updated one.
+Overnight, the `costs-collector` module harvests from the cloud providers billing API the latest costs associated for each active tenant.
+Since the costs on billing API are made available without a timing guarantee, the daily harvesting is actually performed on a moving window of multiple days, refreshing existing billing data with the most updated ones.

-The harvested costs are immediately pushed as live proceeds and made available to the customers in their *Cost Analysis* section.
+The harvested costs are immediately pushed as *live proceeds* and made available to the customers in their *Cost Analysis* section.

-Each month, invoices are emitted automatically covering all the costs spent by the customer in the current billing period.
+Each month, invoices are issued automatically, covering all the costs incurredfixes by the customer in the current billing period.